What is Diabetic Foot?

 - Anti-seizure drugs – gabapentin (Neurontin, grabilase) pregabalin (Lyrica), carbamazepine (Carbatrol, Tegretol).>/li>

 These are used for epilepsy and also nerve pain.
-Side effects are drowsiness, dizziness and swelling.
+Side effects are drowsiness, dizziness, and swelling.

 How can one manage complication and restore function?

 1. Urinary tract problems – They generally have urinary incontinence due to lack of bladder control.
-It is treated by antispasmodic medication (anticholergenic) drugs, behavioral techniques, devices like pessaries (ring inserted into the vagina to prevent urinary leak.
+It is treated by antispasmodic medication (anticholergenic) drugs, behavioral techniques, devices like pessaries (ring inserted into the vagina to prevent a urinary leak.